datenstrom/yellow/README.md

 How to make a website?
 ----------------------
 You already have everything you need, start by editing the default pages.
-For more information please see [Yellow documentation](https://github.com/markseu/yellowcms-extensions/blob/master/documentation/README.md).
+For more information see [Yellow documentation](https://github.com/markseu/yellowcms-extensions/blob/master/documentation/README.md).

 Need help?
 Have a question?
 ---------------------------